Updated: January, 2023.

 … it’s baked in with our weather, and often a key ingredient in the outcome.

-… supercharges normal weather patterns, like steroids.
+… it supercharges normal weather patterns, like steroids.

 Special tip: Emphasizing the human impacts of extreme weather can help drive home the significance of climate change.
 If you’re covering how an extreme weather event is affecting marginalized people especially, be sure to also note that this is characteristic of climate change, which evidence shows will impact the poor, communities of color, and Indigenous groups first and worst.

 A note on environment stories: Not all environment stories are climate stories, but the relationship between climate change and the environment is often overwhelmingly apparent.
 Don’t miss it in your stories!
-A story about urban pollution, for example, might note briefly that the health consequences of that pollution are similar to, and exacerbated by, local climate impacts—or that the source of that pollution, in the case of fossil fuels, might be harming the climate at the same time that it’s harming the environment.
+A story about urban pollution, for example, might note briefly that the health consequences of that pollution are similar to, and exacerbated by, local climate impacts — or that the source of that pollution, in the case of fossil fuels, might be harming the climate at the same time that it’s harming the environment.

 Examples in the News

-On heat in the Pacific Northwest: “The heatwave was made 150 times more likely by climate change.
+On heat in the Pacific Northwest in 2021: “The heatwave was made 150 times more likely by climate change.
 It’s a once in a 1,000-year event, and if we continue business as usual it will be a one in five-year event by 2050. … We have the tools, we have the know-how, we have the technology to solve climate change.
 We just need the willpower.” – Jeff Berardelli on CBS This Morning

 YOU’VE GOT THIS!
 Remember, an extreme weather story that doesn’t mention climate change is incomplete and potentially even inaccurate.
 The good news?
 Making the connection is as easy as it is necessary!